helpscout/library-blue/README.md

 ## Install
 - Install this repo locally
+- Add the fonts from [/Fonts/](https://github.com/helpscout/library-beacon/tree/master/Fonts) to your preferred font manager
 - In Sketch, navigate to **Preferences > Libraries** *(see image below)*
 - Click "Add Library..." and choose `Beacon Pattern Master.sketch` from wherever you installed the repo
 - You're done!